tkdesign/jste/readme.md

 ﻿What is JS TE?
 ==================

-JavaScript Text Editor is a JavaScript Text Editor library.
+JS Text Editor is a JavaScript Text Editor library.
 It is a simple HTML editor for modern browsers without frameworks and other dependecies.
 And it works with WYSIWYG model.

 Most importantly, it can be integrated into your system in 1 minute.
 And you can modify it as you want in terms of interface.
 Even you can change the css classes.